ethan-y-tang/mlp-hack/README.md

    - [Tampermonkey for Chrome](https://tampermonkey.net/?ext=dhdg&browser=chrome)
    - [Tampermonkey for Firefox](https://tampermonkey.net/?ext=dhdg&browser=firefox)

-2. **Click the green "Install in Tampermonkey" button above** to add the script directly.
+2. **Click the green "Install in Tampermonkey" button above** to add the script directly from GreasyFork.
    OR
    **Download the `.user.js` file manually** and then drag-and-drop it into Tampermonkey dashboard.